For more information contact:

-The primary purpose of a recharge operation is to provide specific services to the University community.
-A recharge operation provides a method for generating revenue to offset costs.
-Examples of WSU recharge operations include: Motor Pool, Franceschi Microscopy and Imaging Center, University Stores, or any unit that charges fees for publications, copying, or equipment use.
+The primary purpose of an internal service provider is to provide specific services to the University community.
+An internal service provider provides a method for generating revenue to offset costs.
+Examples of WSU internal service providers include: Motor Pool, Franceschi Microscopy and Imaging Center, University Stores, or any unit that charges fees for publications, copying, or equipment use.

-The costs associated with recharge activities are separately accounted for and charged to clients in proportion to services rendered.
+The costs associated with internal service activities are separately accounted for and charged to customers in proportion to services rendered.
 Other characteristics include the following:

 - The costs of each service may include its direct costs, and when appropriate, indirect costs, i.e., overhead.

 - The service center should be a break-even operation; that is, rates should not recover more than the total costs of the service center over a long-term period (normally defined as two years).

 An enterprise account is established primarily to make sales to non-WSU entities, although services may also be provided to internal customers, i.e., faculty, staff, and students.
 Design and Printing Services is an example of an enterprise account.

 Specialized service facilities (SSF) are institutional services involving the use of highly complex or specialized facilities such as electronic computers, wind tunnels, and reactors.
 (Uniform Guidance, 2 CFR 200)

 Unless exceptions are specifically granted in writing and in advance, service centers must comply with this section (30.15).
 Written requests for exceptions must be submitted to General Accounting for review and approval.

 Contact General Accounting; telephone 509-335-2013; email firstname.lastname@example.org; for help with establishing rates, determining appropriate customers, accounting for sales, or any other service center concern.